 Ryan Hart loves to spend time with her friends, loves to invent recipies, and has a lot on her mind—school, self-image, and family.
 Her dad finally has a new job, but money is tight.
-That means changes like selling their second car and moving into a new (old) house.
-But Ryan is … Continue reading
+That means changes like selling their second car and moving into a new (old) house. … Continue reading

 Some Places More than Others

 About Some Places More Than Others